 - 3 spoons of flour

-Arancini di riso have ancient origins dating back from the end XIX century, a period in which it was consumed for lunch by peasants that cultivated the warm Sicilian soil of citrus fruit trees.
-Tradition is that arancini come from the Arabic use of eating rice and saffron seasoned with meat and herbs.
+Arancino di riso has antique origins back from end the XIX century, period in which it was consumed for lunch by peasants that cultivated the warm Sicilian soil of citrus fruit trees.
+Tradition is that arancino comes from the Arabic use of eating rice and saffron seasoned with meat and herbs.

-The crunchy bread exterior originates from the reign of Federico II: the breading made the rice easily transportable, and for this reason was the perfect meal for hunting.
+The crunchy breading comes from the reign of Federico II: the breading made the rice easily transportable, and for this reason was the perfect meal for hunting.

-Today arancini di riso are still prepared the same way, with the same tradition and love of people that made it one of the most popular street food in Italy.
-It’s probably the most distinctive dish and taste of Sicilian cuisine.
+Today arancini di riso are still prepared the same way, with the same tradition and love of people that made it one the most popular street food in Italy.
+It’s probably the most distinctive dish to give an example of the taste of Sicilian cuisine.

 To prepare perfect arancini you need to first cook rice.
 Heat the broth in a small pan and add saffron.
 When the broth is boiling, add rice and cook over medium heat until the broth has been totally absorbed.
 Let the rice stand in a wide pan, add butter and Parmigiano and let them amalgamate.